Protect your Android against viruses and malware with Avast One

 XProtect is a built-in security feature that checks and verifies downloaded apps against a list of known malware.
 The important word there is known malware — it does not cover the malicious code being newly developed every day.
 XProtect’s list of known malicious file signatures is far from comprehensive, because it checks against only a tiny fraction of the virus definitions used by more powerful, dedicated antivirus applications.

 While PCs are open to nearly any third-party device, such as external keyboards and mice, Mac computers are mostly only compatible with Apple’s own hardware.
 That means you don’t have to install special drivers to use new Mac hardware.
 All Apple-related drivers and updates should come only from Apple itself, reducing the need to apply updates constantly or the chance that malicious code gets injected into a third-party driver update.

 If you’ve noticed the performance of your Mac slipping or are seeing other signals that your device may be infected, you should take steps to remove the malware from your Mac.
-The type and severity of malware can vary drastically, so it’s important to act fast.
-But in many cases, you can get rid of the intruder without too much trouble, and your device will be back to normal in no time.
+The type and severity of malware can vary drastically, so it’s important to act fast with malware removal software.

 Malware isn’t something you should think about only after your device has been infected.
 For optimal protection of your data and your investment, you should make sure that you have robust Mac antivirus software to begin with.
-Prevention really is the most effective strategy.
+Prevention with a free antivirus tool really is the most effective strategy.

 As Macs become more and more popular, the incentives for hackers to target Mac computers will continue to increase.
 While cybercriminals have historically focused their attention on PCs, the tide is changing, and macOS’s built-in security features are likely to become increasingly under threat.
 That’s why it’s more important than ever that you protect your Mac by giving it an extra layer of security right out of the box.